Get your top questions answered

 If you plan on staying in your home for longer than 5 years, a fixed rate mortgage is a great option.
 A fixed monthly payment makes budgeting easier and protects you against rate increases.

-An adjustable rate mortgage is a loan with an interest rate that fluctuates based on a publically-available interest rate index (such as Prime or LIBOR).
+An adjustable rate mortgage is a loan with an interest rate that fluctuates based on a publically-available interest rate index (such as the SOFR).
 Many adjustable rate mortgage loans have a fixed interest rate period, typically 3, 5, 7, or 10 years.
 After the fixed rate period has ended, your interest rate can go up or down depending on the interest rate index in effect at that time.

 A Federal Housing Administration loan (FHA) is provided by a mortgage lender and insured against loss by the Department of Housing and Urban Development (HUD).
 The qualifications for an FHA loan are different from a conventional loan, but you’ll find the same loan terms of 15 or 30 years.
 In many cases, a smaller down payment is required and the loan qualification requirements are easier to meet.
 Subject to limitations, you can refinance a conventional loan into an FHA loan and vice versa, or refinance a FHA loan to a different type of FHA loan.

 These loans are designed to be more flexible and accommodate a lower down payment.
-They may be a great option for first-time homebuyers.
+If you are a first-time homebuyer, this may be a great option for you.

 - You must be able to put a minimum down payment of 3.5%.